yieldprotocol/docs-v2/developers/emergencies.md

 ## Strategies

 In a case of a Strategy malfunction, it can be removed from the Ladle.
-However, this will not be completely effective in protecting user assets, as the Strategy functions can be executed directly, **TODO: Bundle a `paused` variable with `pool`, and check for it in `poolSelected` and `poolNotSelected`.
-Then it would be possible give fyToken to users in exchange for their strategy tokens, and wait for maturity until `endPool` can be called, and they can be redeemed.**
+However, this will not be completely effective in protecting user assets, as the Strategy functions can be executed directly.

 ```